Inapproximability of Counting Independent Sets in Linear Hypergraphs: Reduction from 2-spin systems

-\begin{proof} We define the following partition over all the independent sets $\mathcal{I}(H_G) =\biguplus_{\sigma}\mathcal{S}(\sigma)$ in the hypergraph $H_G$, where $\sigma$ rolls over all configurations of the $2$-spin system.
-For any vertex $v\in V$, let $B_v$ be the set of constructed vertices in $H_G$ corresponding to $v$ as in step (T2) of the construction.
-Given an independent set $I\in\mathcal{I}(H_G)$, the part $\mathcal{S}(\sigma)$ that $I$ falls into is given by, for any $v\in V$, \begin{itemize} \item $\sigma(v)=0$, if $|B_v\cap I|\leq b-1$; \item $\sigma(v)=1$, if $|B_v\cap I|=b$ (namely, $B_v\subseteq I$). \end{itemize} Apparently this is a partition because each $I\in\mathcal{I}(H_G)$ falls into exactly one part.
-We then show that $|S(\sigma)|=2^{|E|(k-2b)}\wt(\sigma)$, and then the lemma follows immediately. \begin{itemize} \item Consider the vertices constructed in (T2). \begin{itemize} \item For each $v\in V$ such that $\sigma(v)=0$, there are $2^b-1$ feasible partial configurations of $B_v$. \item For each $v\in V$ such that $\sigma(v)=1$, there is just one feasible partial configuration of $B_v$. \end{itemize} \item Consider the vertices constructed in (T3). \begin{itemize} \item For each edge $e$ such that both its endpoints take spin $1$, the rest $k-2b$ vertices of the corresponding hyperedge cannot be in an independent set together, so there are $2^{k-2b}-1$ feasible partial configurations. \item For any other edge, the corresponding $k-2b$ vertices are free to be included in an independent set, so there are $2^{k-2b}$ feasible partial configurations. \end{itemize} \end{itemize} In all, this gives
+\begin{itemize} \item Consider the vertices constructed in (T2). \begin{itemize} \item For each $v\in V$ such that $\sigma(v)=0$, there are $2^b-1$ feasible partial configurations of $B_v$. \item For each $v\in V$ such that $\sigma(v)=1$, there is just one feasible partial configuration of $B_v$. \end{itemize} \item Consider the vertices constructed in (T3). \begin{itemize} \item For each edge $e$ such that both its endpoints take spin $1$, the rest $k-2b$ vertices of the corresponding hyperedge cannot be in an independent set together, so there are $2^{k-2b}-1$ feasible partial configurations. \item For any other edge, the corresponding $k-2b$ vertices are free to be included in an independent set, so there are $2^{k-2b}$ feasible partial configurations. \end{itemize} \end{itemize} In all, this gives

 \end{proof}